 - MLM2PRO: 2

 Then there’s the MLM2PRO.
 There’s very little bad I can say about this product.
 It’s outstanding.
-And if you’re hell bent on keeping your spend below $1,000, this is the launch monitor I’d go with.
-With some of the recent additions, including club data, this is a hell of a product for only $699.
+And if you’re hell-bent on keeping your initial spend below $1,000, this is the launch monitor I’d go with.
+Especially with the recent improvements, this is a hell of a product for only $699.

 Final Scores — For What They’re Worth